osprey-dcs/data-platform/doc/admin/project/dp-web-app-project.md

 * add attributes, event metadata, and annotations to query API
 * query handling for column name patterns

-# initial ideas about approach

-* Use JavaScript/React following pattern developed for datastore prototype.
-* Use React "Router" (or similar mechanism) for navigation via browser location bar and updating location by navigation in application.
-This allows the user to utilize browser bookmarks within the application.
-* Use React Hooks for application code as in the prototype.
-* Use "Tailwind" library for UX styling?
-* Call gRPC API directly from web app (instead of building a middle tier app server that can do gRPC streaming for the web app)

-# questions / todo

-* Requirements: clarify and prioritize.
+# requirements clarification and prioritization

 * Ability to identify and isolate data is core feature.
 How should it work?
 We have a starting place in the prototype application.
-    * Table Navigation: Paging buttons vs. infinite scroll?
 * Refine ideas about export, annotation, visualization, and data science, and relationship to the core "isolation" feature.
 How should these features be integrated into the user interface?
 * Relative priorities beyond "isolating data": export vs. annotation vs. visualization vs. data science operations?
-* Do we like the "Tailwind" UX framework that we chose for styling the prototype web application?
-Ditto for React Router and React Hooks?
-Are there any better alternatives?
-* Export Feature: how to implement?
-As a server API that returns a browser MIME type, or in the web application code?
-* API interface: Should we develop a "mock" API for web application development that doesn't require a running data platform server and envoy proxy?
-* Middle tier application server: Should we develop a middle tier JavaScript application server that might avoid some of the limitations with streaming data via grpc from the browser-based web application?

 # thoughts on "isolating" data and relationship to other features from chris